andrewacashner/hearingfaithms/chapters/chapter-3.md

 Cerone says that Spanish writers call this "eighth" psalm tone *octavo irregular*.[@Cerone:Melopeo, 354]

-The second copla emphasizes rhythm, using the *máxima* and *breve*, in medieval theory the longest and shortest note values, to point to the union of eternal and temporal, infinite and finite in the incarnate Christ as the divine chapelmaster's "composition."
+The second copla emphasizes rhythm, using the note values of the *máxima* and *breve*, to point to the union of eternal and temporal, infinite and finite in the incarnate Christ as the divine chapelmaster's "composition."
+In medieval theory these were the longest and shortest note values: the maxima was worth eight breves (the breve corresponding to a modern double-whole note).
 Padilla presents the basic concept of long versus short note values through the lengthened note on *máxima* in the Tenor (mm.
 153--154) over a long held note in the Bassus (mm.
 154--155).